AlamHasabie/transport-game-backend/README.md

 "roll_again" : 15, Roll again.<br>
 "equipment_answer" : 16, **Deprecated**.<br>
 "shield_offer" : 17 , waiting for targeted player to use his shield.<br>
+"treasure_offer" : 18, waiting for player to use his treasure chance <br>

 ### Context
 Context sent by server can be seen in the constans.json file, and can be one of the following :